KuNyaa/kunyaa.github.io/index.md

 ## Welcome to my homepage!

 Hi, there!
 Here is Ning Dai.
-I'm now a first-year PhD student in the School of Electrical Engineering and Computer Science at **Oregon State University** (advised by Prof. Liang Huang](https://web.engr.oregonstate.edu/~huanlian/){:target="_blank"}).
+I'm now a first-year PhD student in the School of Electrical Engineering and Computer Science at **Oregon State University** (advised by [Prof. Liang Huang](https://web.engr.oregonstate.edu/~huanlian/){:target="_blank"}).

 Previously, I was an undergraduate research assistant at **FudanNLP** Group (advised by [Prof. Xipeng Qiu](https://xpqiu.github.io/en.html){:target="_blank"}).